Zeigren/inventree-docker/README.md

 ## Configuration

-Configuration consists of variables in the `.yml` and `.conf` files.
+Configuration consists of environment variables in the `.yml` and `.conf` files.

-- inventree_vhost = A simple NGINX vhost file for InvenTree (templates included, use `inventree_vhost_ssl` if you're using NGINX for SSL termination)
+- inventree_nginx.conf = NGINX config file (only needs to be modified if you're using NGINX for SSL termination)
 - Make whatever changes you need to the appropriate `.yml`.
 All environment variables for InvenTree can be found in `docker-entrypoint.sh`

 ### Using NGINX for SSL Termination